bellowswang/bellowswang.github.io/_pages/about.md

   - /about.html
 ---

 I am working on urban travel demand modeling using new big data sources, such as mobile phone traces and public transport smart card data.
-I have developed models to estimate, explain and predict spatial-temporal behavior of people, which can inform urban authorities or mobility companies to make better decisions.
+I have developed models to estimate, explain and predict spatial-temporal behavior of people, which can inform urban authorities, mobility companies, retail companies, etc., to make better decisions.

 Education
 ======